- ICH GCP

 This is a randomized, double blind, placebo controlled crossover study.
 A complete cardiac exam will be conducted by the pediatric cardiology team at the Robert Wood Johnson Medical School.
 All participants will remain on their existing, pre-study medication throughout all phases of the study.

 Once admitted to the study, a baseline period will begin.
 During the baseline period, cognitive and adaptive information will be collected.
 The participant will then be randomly assigned to propranolol (Phase A) or placebo (Phase B).
 The titration schedule will be flexible and the dose can be held steady for an extended period.
 Dose reduction to manage side effects are allowed at any time.
 Each week the family will complete behavioral forms online and meet with the study psychiatrist via telemedicine.
 Following the initial Phase (A or B), participants will undergo a washout period (whether propranolol or placebo).
 Then, they will crossover to the other Phase (A or B).
 Upon completion of the crossover phase, the study blind will be broken.
-The participant will then continue in the open label phase.
+The participants then had the option of enrolling in an open label study.

 Study Type